Good Food Standards

 - Support immune function and minimize inflammation

 I have been wanting to do the Whole30 for a long time, but I'll be honest, the primary driving force behind my desire to "try it out" was to lose weight.
-I still want to lose weight, but there are SO many additional benefits to this program.
-It targets:
+I still want to lose weight, but there are SO many additional benefits to this program that I'm excited about, such as targeting:

 An Unhealthy Relationship with Food